 Rediscovering the Blessings of Christian Community in Tough Economic Times

 By now, there is no question that the U.S. is looking at an uncertain economic future.
-Both our personal and national debt is growing at a frightening pace, while the "new New Deal" administration in Washington D.C. marches on with sweeping economic policy changes that many Christians find troubling, to say the least.
+Both our personal and national debt is growing at a frightening pace, while the administration in Washington D.C. marches on with sweeping economic policy changes that many Christians find troubling.

 Many authors have addressed this topic over time, with experience much greater than mine.
 But I hope the thoughts below are practical and helpful.

 Learning from the Past that Everything Belongs to God